kusasalethusithole1/storing-big-data-predict/part_1_overview.md

    - Ensure that the instance size is selected as **c5.xlarge** (smaller instances may lead to an unresponsive gateway).
    - Deploy the instance into the VPC and subnet configured within [Step 2](#step-2-provisioning-infrastructure).
    - In order to provide cache storage for the gateway, add an additional 30 GiB EBS volume to the instance.
 This volume should be a general purpose SSD (gp2), and should terminate on deletion.
-   - Give your instance and easily identifiable name tag using the challenge naming convention, e.g. "DEDOREXP-filegateway".
+   - Give your instance and easily identifiable name tag using the challenge naming convention, e.g. "2301FTDEDOREXP-filegateway".
    - When choosing the instance's security groups, select the existing "DE-Extract-FileGatewaySG" configured as part of the VPC stack in [Step 2](#step-2-provisioning-infrastructure).
    - Once launched, you should record the private IPv4 address of the gateway host instance.
 This address will be used shortly to complete the setup of the file gateway.
  - *File Gateway Activation*: Note that once the host platform of the file gateway has been configured, the remaining steps of the file gateway setup **must** be completed from the Windows instance.
 Failing to do this will result in the activation of the gateway indefinitely timing out.
    - Ensure that you configure the file gateway with a "Public" service endpoint.
-   - Follow the challenge naming convention to give the file gateway an appropriate name, e.g. "DEDOREXP-filegateway".
+   - Follow the challenge naming convention to give the file gateway an appropriate name, e.g. "2301FTDEDOREXP-filegateway".
    - After the gateway is activated, you'll need to configure its local disks and caching behavior.
 Here, when choosing a partition for cache, select the additional 30 GiB EBS volume you created when configuring the gateway instance.
    - All other properties of the gateway should be left in their default state.